muppet9010/factorio-muppet-streamer/README.md

 - Example command grenades: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`
 - Example command offset grenade: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":1, "explosiveType":"grenade", "target":"muppet9010", "targetOffset":{"x":10,"y":10}}`
 - Example command large count of atomic rockets using salvo and delay: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":50, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50, "salvoSize":10, "salvoDelay":300}`
+- Example command for custom type: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":5, "explosiveType":"custom", "target":"muppet9010", "customExplosiveType":"cannon-projectile", "customExplosiveSpeed":1, "accuracyRadiusMax":10}`

 Notes:

 - Explosives will fly in from off screen to random locations around the target player within the accuracy settings.
 They may take a few seconds to complete their delivery as they fly in using their native throwing/shooting/spitting speed.
+Any explosive that collides with things (i.e. tank cannon shells) may complete their damage before they reach the player.
 - Weapons are on a special enemy force so that they will hurt everything on the map, 'muppet_streamer_enemy'.
 This also means that player damage upgrades don't affect these effects.
 - targetPosition and targetOffset expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (object or array): `{"x": 10, "y": 5}` or `[10, 5]`.